 In December 2018, we initiated a pivotal Phase 3 study, INTRIGUE, to evaluate the efficacy and tolerability of QINLOCK compared to sunitinib in second-line GIST patients.
 The study is being conducted at 122 investigational sites in 22 countries.
 We successfully completed enrollment of 453 patients in INTRIGUE.
-We expect to announce top-line results for INTRIGUE in the second half of 2021 and, if positive, we plan to submit a supplemental NDA for approval of QINLOCK for the treatment of patients with second-line GIST in the U.S., and similar applications in Europe and other major markets.

 The INTRIGUE Phase 3 study is an interventional, randomized, global, multicenter, open-label study to evaluate the safety, tolerability, and efficacy of QINLOCK compared to sunitinib in patients with GIST previously treated with imatinib.
-Patients are randomized 1:1 to either 150 mg of QINLOCK once daily or 50 mg of sunitinib once daily for four weeks followed by two weeks without sunitinib.
-The primary efficacy endpoint is PFS as determined by independent radiologic review using modified RECIST include ORR and OS.
-As an event-driven study, the analysis of the primary endpoint for INTRIGUE will occur once a pre-specified number of events, defined as death or disease progression events based on independent radiologic review using modified RECIST, has occurred.
+Patients were randomized 1:1 to either 150 mg of QINLOCK once daily or 50 mg of sunitinib once daily for four weeks followed by two weeks without sunitinib.
+The primary efficacy endpoint was PFS as determined by independent radiologic review using modified RECIST.
+Secondary endpoints as determined by independent radiologic review using modified RECIST include ORR and OS.
+As an event-driven study, the analysis of the primary endpoint for INTRIGUE occurred once a pre-specified number of events, defined as death or disease progression events based on independent radiologic review using modified RECIST, had occurred.